dmitryvk/timeout-tracing/README.md

-`timeout-tracing` allows execution an async function with a timeout (much like `tokio::time::timeout`), and when the timeout happens it returns the exact location where the async code was awaiting at that specific moment.
+`timeout-tracing` allows executing an async function with a timeout (much like `tokio::time::timeout`).
+When the timeout elapses it returns the exact location where the async code was awaiting at that specific moment.

 # Basic usage